 It is the student's responsibility to ensure that they have permission to record photos/video/audio at all locations.
 In the event that students are recording at an off campus location that is not a public property/space, students must have prior approval in writing.
 Location Permission Forms are available at the Equipment Room or on eConestoga.

-In instances where a student project necessitates mock scenarios, unusual behaviour, or other disturbances to regular day-to-day activities that may cause members of the public to contact emergency or police services (eg. No real weapons, no prop weapons, no gunfire, no pyro, no cranes, no car mounts, no street work, no action or people in the street, no people in water, no fistfights, no foot chases, no police cars in the scene, no actors in police uniforms, no nudity, no minors/children,no questionable action (e.g. drug deals, kidnapping), no night shooting, no loud scenes in public, no blocking the sidewalk, no special parking permits, no generators), a written request must be sent in advance to the applicable emergency and police services.
+As part of exercises and assignments within The School of Creative Industries students may be asked to produce creative works on video.
+If the creation of such work , scenes which may cause a level of misunderstanding or distress to the public or members of the school community are not permitted.
+These include mock scenarios, unusual behaviour, or other disturbances to regular day-to-day activities that may cause members of the public to contact emergency or police services.
+Therefore the following scenarios are not permitted; the use of a real weapon, a prop weapon, pyrotechnics or the filming of nude scenes.
+For activities such as the following; cranes, car mounts, street work, action or people in the street, people in water, fistfights, foot chases, police cars in the scene, actors in police uniforms, working with minors/children, night shooting, loud scenes in public, blocking the sidewalk, special parking permits, use of generators or questionable action (e.g. drug deals, kidnapping) students must review the scene and filming plan with their professor and adhere to industry protocols which may involve obtaining a permit for such activity.
+In these cases a written request must be sent in advance to the applicable municipal services.
 Special permission must be received in writing.
 It is highly recommended that students go door-to-door in the affected area and provide written notice of the date and time when the activity will be occurring.
-In instances where a student project necessitates any of the above, students must sign off on a Due Diligence form and follow through with informing any applicable emergency service, police service, and members of the public that may be affected.
-Non-compliance could result in the issuance of a ticket to the student under the City of Kitchener Nuisance Bylaw, or applicable other municipality bylaw.
+In some instances non-compliance with municipal filming guidelines could result in the issuance of a ticket to the student under the municipal Nuisance Bylaw, or other municipality bylaws.

 Student Health & Safety